Germain-D/Germain-D/README.md

 ### 🔧 Projects & Work

+- **Current Projects**:
-- **Current Project**: Working on [Doctor-Tools.fr](https://Doctor-Tools.fr) – A platform designed to assist medical professionals with advanced tools.
+  -  Working on [Doctor-Tools.fr](https://Doctor-Tools.fr) – A platform designed to assist medical professionals with advanced tools.
+  -  Working on [BooksRendezVous.fr](https://BooksRendezVous.fr) – A platform designed to create your digital library and share it.
 - **Portfolio**: Explore all my projects at [germaindeffontaines.fr](https://germaindeffontaines.fr).

 ---